Skip to main content

 contactless passport

-Yes, the golden symbol printed at the bottom of the front page indicates that the US passport integrates a contactless electronic chip.
+Yes, the golden symbol at the bottom of the front page indicates that the US passport integrates a contactless electronic chip.
 They were first issued in 2006.

 More resources on ISO 14443 and contactless